Multi-vortex Bose-Einstein condensate: examining the role of interaction range using Gaussian potential: RESULTS AND DISCUSSIONS

-\\ In Fig.~\ref{fig:condfra1}, we observe that the largest condensate fraction $\lambda_{1}$ is maximum for the non-rotating state $L_{z}=0$ and decreases with increasing total angular momentum $L_{z}$.
-However, the second largest condensate fraction $\lambda_{2}$ which is minimum for the non-rotating state, increases with increasing $L_{z}$ and becomes comparable {\it i.e.} $\lambda_{{ 2}} \approx \lambda_{{ 1}}$ for different values of interaction range $\sigma$ at total angular momentum $L_{z}$ as given in Table~\ref{tab:lamb_comp}.
+\\ In Fig.~\ref{fig:condfra1}, we observe that the largest condensate fraction $\lambda_{1}$ of OPRDM, defined in Eq.~(\ref{eq:rdm}), is maximum for the non-rotating $L_{z}=0$ state and decreases with increase in angular momentum $L_{z}$.
+However, the second largest condensate fraction $\lambda_{2}$ which is minimum for the non-rotating state, increases with increase in angular momentum and becomes comparable to the first one {\it i.e.} $\lambda_{2} \approx \lambda_{1}$ for the angular momentum $L_{z}=12$ state in addition to several other angular momentum states, in slowly to moderately rotating regime for the three values of interaction range $\sigma$ as given in Table~\ref{tab:lamb_comp}.